How to design… anything

 The user’s experience is wider than the interface design.
 The designer needs to figure out the whole user journey, before and beyond the screen.

 Product designers need a multi-disciplinary mindset that enables them to work with engineers and their customer-focused colleagues.
-These individuals need empathy for the the end users, specialist skills to determine design solutions, and ways of testing them.
+These individuals need empathy for the end users, specialist skills to determine design solutions, and ways of testing them.

-The designer handles both the interactive design elements plus the visual aspects, such typography, branding and layout.
+The designer handles both the interactive design elements plus the visual aspects, such as typography, branding and layout.
 The designer will create product style guides.
 Modular components help reduce complexity and user cognitive load, as well as making any UI faster to develop and easier to maintain.

 Overload, clutter and confusion are not attributes of information, they are failures of our design. –Edward Tufte

 The design process is very simple.
 There are many variants, but all follow something like this: